sbwiecko/sql_bootcamp/00-installation.md

 - go to `File > Preferences`, in `Query Tool > Editor`, choose a different `Font size` ratio, e.g., 1.1
 - there is a `Query History` tab available with the history of the queries, and a `Scratch Pad` which can be used to hold text snippets during editing
 - have a look at the `Dashboard` tab which contains different technical details in the running server

+## using database

+When a database has multiple schamas, e.g., the exercice database has a public and cd schema, the queries for the `FROM` tables will have `cd.` in front of them.